carpentries-lab/python-aos-lesson/episodes/08-defensive.md

 and prints the error message if one is provided.

-To demonstrate an assertion in action, consider this piece of code that halts as soon as the loop encounters a value that isn't positive:
+To demonstrate an assertion in action, consider this piece of code that halts as soon as the loop encounters a rainfall observation value that isn't positive:

 ~~~
-numbers = [1.5, 2.3, 0.7, -0.001, 4.4]
+rainfall_obs = [1.5, 2.3, 0.7, -0.2, 4.4]
 total = 0.0
-for n in numbers:
+for ob in rainfall_obs:
-    assert n > 0.0, 'Data should only contain positive values'
+    assert ob >= 0.0, 'Rainfall observations should only contain positive values'
-    total += n
+    total += ob
-print('total is:', total)
+print('total rainfall is:', total)
 ~~~
 {: .language-python}